 Dr. Alison Edelman is a Professor of obstetrics and gynecology with specialty training in family planning, public health, and research at Oregon Health & Science University (OHSU) in Portland, Oregon.
 Dr. Edelman is also the Director of the Family Planning Fellowship and the Director of the Section of Family Planning at OHSU as well as the Deputy Editor of the Cochrane Fertility Regulation Review Group.
 Dr. Edelman serves on expert advisory committees for the World Health Organization, the US Centers for Disease Control, and the American Congress of Obstetricians and Gynecologists.
 She is an active clinical researcher and much of her work has focused on contraceptive efficacy in women of varying weights/BMIs.
 Additionally for over the last 15 years, Dr. Edelman has provided technical assistance to several global non-profits dedicated to reducing maternal mortality and mortality.

 Carrie Cwiak completed her medical degree at Saint Louis University in Missouri.
-As a fourth year medical student, she first worked with Dr. Robert Hatcher during a Family Planning elective at Emory University, and met the authors of Contraceptive Technology at her first CT Atlanta meeting.
-It was thereafter that she was Family Planning bound!
-She completed residency in Obstetrics and Gynecology at the University of Connecticut.
-She then returned to Atlanta and Dr. Hatcher to complete a Fellowship in Family Planning and Masters in Public Health in Epidemiology at Emory University.
-Since then, she has made Emory her professional home.
+As a fourth year medical student, she first worked with Dr. Robert Hatcher during a Family Planning elective at Emory University.
+She completed residency in Obstetrics and Gynecology at the University of Connecticut and then a Fellowship in Family Planning and Masters in Public Health in Epidemiology at Emory University.
 She currently serves as Chief of Obstetrics and Gynecology at Emory University Hospital Midtown, and Director of the Family Planning Division and Family Planning Fellowship.
 She is also Director of the Translation Core for RISE: the center for reproductive health Research In the SouthEast at Emory.
 Her research has focused on areas such as: intrauterine contraception, postpartum contraception, and contraception for women with complex medical conditions, among others.
 She is a clinical and research mentor for junior faculty, fellows, residents, advanced practice providers, and students of varied health disciplines.